Review: Toyota Proace (2016)

 Standard equipment is generally fine, with all models getting DAB radio, cruise control and a full size steel bulkhead.
 However, air conditioning and a vehicle alarm are not included.
 The side sliding doors also feel a bit light and flimsy.

-Compared to the Ford Transit Connect and Volkswagen Transporter, the Proace feels lacking in build quality.
-However, its impressive carrying capacity and claimed 54.3mpg economy more than make up for its shortcomings.
-As a result it should be a appealing compact van for anyone operating on a tight budget.
+Compared to the Ford Transit Connect and Volkswagen Transporter, the Proace feels lacking in build quality – but hey, that five-year warranty more than makes up for it.
+As do its impressive carrying capacity, claimed 54.3mpg economy and the fact that you can have it as an EV.
+As a result it should be an appealing compact van for anyone operating on a tight budget.

 What does a Toyota Proace (2016) cost?